utsaslab/crashmonkey/docs/Ace.md

 Generating workloads with Ace is a two-step process.

-  1. Set the bounds that you wish to explore, using the guidelines and advices in the [previous](#bounds-used-by-ace) section.
+  1. Set the bounds that you wish to explore, using the guidelines and advice in the [previous](#bounds-used-by-ace) section.

   2. Start workload generation.